Fire Damper Testing and Maintenance

 As the building owner / responsible person on-site you need to ensure that all fire and smoke dampers within your building(s) are located, serviced and tested.
 Hydro-X Air can help to ensure you meet the regulatory requirements and support you in compiling an asset list and schedule to ensure regular checks are carried out for continued safe operation.

 The simple answer is yes – and regularly.
 There is a DOC (duty of care) on those responsible for fire dampers to make sure they are both regularly tested, and tested when they are first installed on the premises.

 British Standard (BS) 9999 2017 stipulates that any dampers installed require more frequent testing than previously thought (as mentioned above they need to be atleast tested annually).
 The use of buildings code of practice ensures those responsible must make sure to test fire safety systems and to maintain them routinely.

-Fire protection cannot be provided if devices/tools are faulty/out of date, thus proving the importance of the dampers being tested and cleaned to an optimal working condition.
+Fire protection cannot be provided if devices/tools (sure as spring operated fire dampers installed on premises need testing and maintenance) are faulty/out of date, thus proving the importance of the dampers being tested and cleaned to an optimal working condition.

 In the workplace the BS 9999 also reinforces that fire alarms should be tested atleast once a week by those responsible.

-There are two foremost types of fusible links, a mechanical version and an electrical version.
-The mechanical fusible link is known as a ‘trigger device’, either shutting or releasing elements of a structure to improve fire safety.
+So what are Fusible Links?
+Firstly, there are two foremost types of FL, a mechanical version and an electrical version.
+The mechanical type is known as a ‘trigger device’, either shutting or releasing elements of a structure to improve fire safety.

 Solder is used to grip two metal strips to each other, with the purpose being that these two separate when there is an element of danger (heat).
 When the temperate surrounding these strips reaches a certain level they melt and the door (or other fire damper testing device) is ‘triggered’ to protect those around it.